Laabe/laravel-vue-api/README.md

 If i had more time, i would've made it with the react framework as it was part of the challenge.

+for the behat unit testing i don't know how to use it but i made the tests with the laravel framework.